 Giving from Hong Kong

 You can now make tax-effective gifts to St Hugh’s via the University of Oxford China Office Limited.
 This is a registered charity under Section 88 of the Inland Revenue Ordinance.
-Gifts of more than HK$100 may be claimed for tax deduction purposes.
 On receipt of your donation, the University will ensure that you are sent a receipt for Hong Kong tax purposes.
 All funds shall be transferred in full to the College.
-Donate online by credit or debit card.
-You can also donate by downloading our Hong Kong Donation Form.
+Donate by downloading our Hong Kong Donation Form.
+Further information can be found on tax efficient-giving from Hong Kong can be found here.

-Making a donation to your College before you leave can help provide a lasting memory of your year group.
+Making a donation to your College before you leave can help provide a important impact for future students as well as lasting memories of your year group.

-Whether you choose to support an area of College life that has particular meaning for you or whether you would like your gift to be used at the discretion of Governing Body for the area of greatest need, we are very grateful for your generosity.
+Whether you choose to support an area of College life that has particular meaning for you or whether you would like your gift to be used at the discretion of the College for the area of greatest need, we are very grateful for your generosity.

 St Hugh’s would be unrecognisable were it not for the many generous bequests left by alumni and friends of the College.
 These legacies have contributed to the fabric of the College as we know it, to new buildings, to endowing fellowships or to supporting students in financial difficulty.
 We are very grateful to all those who remembered St Hugh’s in their will.